Scouting Utah: The Big 5

 Even though we spent the whole day driving, and the whole night photographing the night sky, we managed to get ourselves up and out of bed for this amazing sunrise too.
 Tired and sleepy, but worth it!

 We like to keep our eyes out for interesting compositions that you may not notice had you not been looking.
-The shot most go for here is the sun rising over Thor's Hammer, the stone spire on the right hand side.
+The shot most go for here at sunrise is the sun rising over Thor's Hammer, the stone spire on the right hand side.
 Instead, Paul waited for the right moment and captured the sun flaring through this natural window.
 We think it makes for a more interesting and pleasing shot.
 Join us on any photo tour and we'll teach you how to keep an eye out too.

 After the morning, there was one stop I wanted to make in the nearby Grand-Escalante area.
 I had seen photos of this place from various photographers, so I wanted to see it myself too.
 The Zebra Slot Canyon is a small, extremely narrow slot canyon that you can walk into if you follow an unmarked trail all the way to the end, which can seem extremely long if the weather is clear and hot.
 I couldn't find any official trail listings for this place, and the only advice I could find were in blogs that didn't have very specific information (like distance!).
 If you're going to do this hike, make sure you bring enough water and sunscreen for an approximate 5 mile hike, roundtrip.
 There is some sand which makes walking difficult.
 We left our camera packs in the car, knowing how narrow this was going to be.
 I consider myself a very small person, but even I struggled getting into the canyon.
 There are water pockets requiring you to ditch your shoes, and you'll have to force yourself up the wall a little bit too to get over a log.
 If you do all of this, you'll be rewarded with a cool shot like this one.
 We didn't see the cool and warm light at the same time, but nevertheless, the patterns are really nice.